base1825/ST1O487874-IMAD-ASS2/README.md

 and an "EXIT " button that ends the app.

 ## HOW TO USE THE APP
- 1.install Android studio
+ 1.  install Android studio
  -download and install android studio
  - launch android studio
  - open the project
    2.   build the App
    -let Android studio download any required dependencies -click build , make project
    3. Run the APP
    -connect an android device via USB or start an emulator -click the RUN button
    -select the device/emulator to launch the app